 The actual mouse is a razer cobra mouse which I gutted for its PCB (and RGB diffuser).

-Following a disastrous failure during one of the prototypes involving the router and a rapid disassembly of the entire thing, I decided that the router would never see the final.
+Following a disastrous failure during one of the prototypes involving the router and the rapid kinetic disassembly of the entire thing, I decided that the router would never see the final.
 I ended up also deciding, due to the amount of time it took to shape things with a dremel and palm sander, that I would carve it with a pocketknife.
 I have whittling experience and looked forward to the chance to work on something cool with it again.
-It ended up being definitely the right choice, and was pretty easy to get something ergonomic and similar to the original mouse shape with.
+It definitely ended up being the right choice, and it was pretty easy to get something ergonomic and similar to the original mouse shape with.